vitalab/vitalab.github.io/deep-learning/_posts/2017-09-07-objDetectorSurvey.md

 ## Conclusion

 - Fig.4a shows that **Faster-RCNN + inception ResNet v2** is the top performing configuration.
-- Fig.4b shows that an input resolution of 300 is best for large objects and 600 is best for small objects.
+- Fig.4b shows that an input resolution of 300 should only be use when we car about small objects.
-- Fig.6 shows that using more than **50 box proposals** do not improve mAP while requiring more processing power.
+- Fig.6 shows that using more than **50 box proposals** does not improve mAP while requiring more processing power.
-- Table 4 shows that their top method acheives a mAP of .347 on COCO while ensemble methods reach 0.416, the best result ever.
+- Table 4 shows that their top method achieves a mAP of 0.347 on COCO while ensemble methods reach 0.416, the best result ever.